bluebird75/luaunit/doc/index.rst

 options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...

+This documentation describes the functionality of LuaUnit v3.0

 Platform support
 ================